0x01x02x03/Shodan_Tool/README.md

 Shodan Tool
 ===========

-A simple script to search on Shodan with the following options:<br>
+A simple program to search on Shodan with the following options:<br>
 <br>
 [+] Search Results for IP<br>
 [+] Search Results for quantity<br>